scottyeager/info_foundation/src/tech/smart_contract_for_it.md

 ![alt_text](smart_contract.png)

-Autonomous self-driving IT is possible when we adhere to a few principles from the start:
+Autonomous IT is possible when we adhere to a few principles from the start: